Houston Bus Accident Lawyers

-Bus accidents are devastating because they can happen so quickly and passengers are so vulnerable.
-The National Highway Traffic Safety Administration (NHTSA), estimates there are over three hundred incidents of fatal bus crashes annually.
+Bus accidents are devastating because they can happen so quickly and passengers are very vulnerable.
+The National Highway Traffic Safety Administration (NHTSA) estimates there are over 300 incidents of fatal bus crashes annually.

-June 1, 2011: Federal regulators have suspended the bus company that owns the Sky Express touring company citing multiple safety, and operations violations.
-In March, a World Wide Tours bus driver returning to Chinatown from a Connecticut casino swerved off Interstate 95 in the Bronx, slicing the bus in half and killing 15 people.
-Two days later, a Super Luxury Tours bus headed from Chinatown to Philadelphia crashed on the New Jersey Turnpike, killing two people, including the driver.
+In June of 2011, federal regulators suspended the bus company that owned the Sky Express touring company, citing multiple safety and operations violations.
+In March of that year, a World Wide Tours bus driver returning to Chinatown from a Connecticut casino swerved off Interstate 95 in the Bronx, slicing the bus in half and killing 15 people.
+Two days later, a Super Luxury Tours bus headed from Chinatown to Philadelphia crashed on the New Jersey Turnpike, killing two people including the driver.

 In New York, lawmakers have called for stricter regulations of the tour bus industry, including requiring carriers to apply to the city for permits in addition to the operating licenses they are required to obtain from the federal government.

-“Why do these tragedies keep recurring with depressing regularity?” says bus crash attorney Rob Ammons.
+“Why do these tragedies keep recurring with depressing regularity?” says bus crash attorney Rob Ammons of The Ammons Law Firm LLP.
 “The problem is twofold.
 First, buses are not nearly as safe as they could be.
-Because of political pressure, inertia, or lack of will, safety features that can increase survivability in bus accidents are not required as standard equipment on buses.”
+Because of political pressure, inertia, or lack of will, safety features that can increase survivability in bus accidents are not required as standard equipment on buses.

 “Second, the regulatory structure that is supposed to protect the traveling public is abysmal.
 Not only have regulators failed to require safer buses, they also aren’t enforcing the regulations that do exist.
 The result is an environment where bus operators and drivers feel free to operate outside the rules without fear of consequences.”

-Common tour busses also lack the three basic components that keep passengers in busses during a crash, thereby increasing their chance of survival; seatbelts, strong roofs and window glazing.
+Common tour buses also lack the three basic components that keep passengers in buses during a crash, thereby increasing their chance of survival:

 Rough Record of Bus Safety

-In a recent Houston Chronicle report about incidences of Houston bus accidents, it is abundantly clear commuter traffic is anything but safe.
-Metro buses were involved in more than 1,000 collisions last year — hundreds of which were deemed preventable or resulted in damages and injuries to riders, drivers and pedestrians.
+In a past Houston Chronicle report about incidences of Houston bus accidents, it is abundantly clear commuter traffic is anything but safe.
+Metro buses were involved in more than 1,000 collisions in the year prior to the report—hundreds of which were deemed preventable or resulted in damages and injuries to riders, drivers, and pedestrians.
 On average, that’s nearly three accidents or fender benders each day.

-Two accidents in 2010 involved buses and Metro’s light rail — both the result of bus drivers running red lights, authorities said.
-In one case, 19 people were injured, and in the other, nine.
+Two accidents in 2010 involved buses and Metro’s light rail; both were the result of bus drivers running red lights, authorities said.
+In one case, 19 people were injured and in the other, nine.

-Drivers have been ticketed hundreds of times in the last five years.
+Drivers have been ticketed hundreds of times in recent years.
 Among the most common offenses:

 Source: Houston Municipal Court